Prestwood: Education

 There are two primary schools in Prestwood: Prestwood Infant School, for 4 to 7-year-olds; Prestwood Junior School, for 7 to 11-year-olds.
 In June 2008, Prestwood Infant School celebrated its centenary.

 The local catchment secondary schools are the Misbourne School, an upper school, and Dr Challoner's Grammar School (boys), Dr Challoner's High School (girls), Chesham Grammar School (mixed) and The Royal Grammar School for Boys which are all Grammar Schools.

 Prestwood is also the location of the Prestwood Campus of Chiltern Way Academy, a special school for children from the age of 11 to 18.

 Sport and leisure

 Prestwood has a Non-League football club Prestwood F.C. who play at Prestwood Sports Club on Honor Road.
 There is also a cricket club at the same venue.

 There is a children's Football Club, Prestwood Colts and Girls F.C., who play at Prestwood Common.

-Missendens badminton Club meets at Prestwood Junior School on Wednesday evenings.
+Missenden badminton club meets at Prestwood Junior School on Wednesday evenings.